jgarciasuarez/jgarciasuarez.github.io/index.md

 I received a PhD in Aeronautics at the Graduate Aerospace Laboratories at the California Institute of Technology (GALCIT) with a minor in Applied Mathematics, as well as a Master’s in Space Engineering from the same institution.
 I received my “Ingeniero Industrial” diploma from the University of Seville (Spain) in 2013.

 My PhD work, supervised primarily by Prof. Domniki Asimaki (MCE) and to a lesser degree by Prof. Michael Ortiz (GALCIT), focused mostly on exploring applications of the path-independent integrals of Continuum Mechanics (as the renowned J-integral of Fracture Mechanics) in the realm of Soil-Structure Interaction.
-Additionally, I also worked in the area of 1D Site Response Analysis, where I collaborated with Prof. Elnaz E. Seylabi (currently at University of Nevada at Reno, UNR).
+Additionally, I also worked in the area of 1D Site Response Analysis, where I collaborated with Prof. Elnaz E. Seylabi (now at University of Nevada at Reno, UNR).

 Currently, I am studying the feasibility of seismic meta-materials in realistic scenarios by bringing up the actual nuances of earthquake engineering (heterogeneous medium, non-linear soil response, transient loading) to the picture.
-My general insterest lie at the intersection of Geomechanics, Theoretical Solid Mechanics and Applied Mathematics.
+My general insterests lie at the intersection of Geomechanics, Theoretical Solid Mechanics and Applied Mathematics.

 ## Projects